mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 ```

 So this is obviously the same, right?
-We have no idea what value `i` might have when we print--it could be anything.
+We have no idea what value `i` might have when we print---it could be anything.

 *Nope*.